SaleemKamaludin/SaleemKamaludin.github.io/courses/math-clinic-2026/index.md

 <div class="notice">
   <b>Math Clinic 2026.</b>
-  A short refresher / bridging clinic for incoming students.
+  A short refresher for incoming students.
 </div>

 ## What this clinic covers